Morning-Dove/JS-Grade-Analyzer/README.md

 ## Project Description

 The Grade Analyzer is a JavaScript project designed to take an array of assignment grades and calculate various metrics.
-These metrics include the total points earned, average score, highest score, lowest score, and a determination of whether the average score constitutes a passing grade.
+These metrics include the total points earned, average points, highest points, lowest points, and a determination of whether the average points constitutes a passing grade.
 The results are returned in a structured JSON format.

 ## Features